-Hey there, I’m Dr. James Singletary, OD, FIAOMC.
+Hey there, I’m the sleepSEE Clinical Team, FIAOMC.
 As an optometrist here in Fayetteville for over 15 years, I’ve had the privilege of caring for the eyes of so many kids in our community.
 From toddlers getting their first pair of glasses to high schoolers getting ready for college, I’ve seen it all.
 And I’ve had countless conversations with parents, many of them anxious about their child’s vision.
-It’s a conversation I have almost every single day.
+It’s a conversation Many patients have almost every single day.
 A mom or dad, worried because they’ve noticed their child squinting, or a teacher calls to say their student is having trouble seeing the board.
 It’s a common story, and it’s one that I’m on a mission to change, one family at a time.

 Here's the thing: nearsightedness, or myopia, is so much more than just a simple vision problem that can be fixed with a pair of glasses.
 It’s a progressive condition, a genuine epidemic, and it’s putting our kids at a higher risk for serious, sight-threatening eye diseases down the road.
-But how can you, as a parent, know if your child is developing myopia?
+But how can you, For parents, know if your child is developing myopia?
 What are the subtle clues you should be looking for?
 Let me break it down for you, parent to parent.

 In This Article